 Vitamin A: The Anti-Ageing Hero

-Vitamin A, found in retinoids and retinol creams, boosts collagen to reduce fine lines and wrinkles.
-It smooths rough texture and lightens pigmentation by increasing cell turnover.
+Vitamin A helps reduce fine lines, lighten dark spots, and smooth out rough texture.
+It supports collagen production, making skin firmer and more youthful, shares Dr Blossom Kochhar, Pioneer in Aromatherapy and Founder, Blossom Kochhar Group of Companies.
 In a randomised, double-blind study, elderly subjects who used 0.4% retinol lotion three times weekly for 24 weeks showed a significant decrease in fine wrinkles and increased collagen and glycosaminoglycans in treated skin versus untreated skin.

-• Sources: Sweet potatoes, carrots, spinach, and retinol-based skincare products.
+Sources: Sweet potatoes, carrots, spinach, and retinol-based skincare.

-• Tip: Start with a low concentration of retinol to prevent irritation and always use it with sunscreen since Vitamin A makes skin more sensitive to sunlight.
+Tip: Start with a mild retinol formula and always pair it with sunscreen, as Vitamin A can make skin more sensitive to sunlight.

 Vitamin C: The Brightening Shield

-Vitamin C, an antioxidant, shields skin from pollution and sun-induced free radicals.
-It blocks melanin production, helping to brighten dark spots and even skin tone.
-Vitamin C also stimulates collagen, maintaining firmness.
+Vitamin C is a glow-giving antioxidant that protects the skin from pollution and sun damage.
+It fades dullness and dark spots while keeping the skin firm and hydrated.
 A 2015 study found it enhances skin hydration and wound healing, making it a hydration hero.

-• Sources: Citrus fruits, bell peppers, strawberries, and topical serums with L-ascorbic acid.
+Sources: Citrus fruits, bell peppers, strawberries, and Vitamin C serums.

 Vitamin E: The Moisture Lock

-Known for its healing and hydrating properties, Vitamin E strengthens the skin barrier and prevents moisture loss.
-It is especially suitable for dry, sensitive skin, as it calms inflammation and relieves irritation.
-When used together with vitamin C, it provides greater antioxidant protection.
+Vitamin E nourishes, soothes, and deeply hydrates the skin.
+It strengthens the natural barrier, keeping dryness and irritation at bay.
+When combined with Vitamin C, it offers even stronger protection against environmental stress.
 In more focused studies, topical vitamin E has been shown to reduce transepidermal water loss (TEWL) and support skin hydration and repair, especially in wound healing and post-surgery contexts.

-• Sources: Nuts, seeds, avocados, and Vitamin E-enriched creams or oils.
+Sources: Nuts, seeds, avocados, and Vitamin E-enriched oils or creams.

 Vitamin D: The Repair Booster

-Vitamin D is crucial for skin repair and regeneration.
-It decreases inflammation and aids the immune function of the skin, useful for controlling conditions, such as eczema and psoriasis.
+Known as the “sunshine vitamin,” Vitamin D helps renew and repair skin while reducing irritation.
+It keeps skin soft and balanced, especially in colder months.
 While Vitamin D is naturally synthesised within the body following sun exposure, limited sun exposure or sunblock can lead to deficiencies.

 Vitamin K: The Underrated Healer